cesarturo/MinimalQueues/readme.md

     //...
 }
 ```
 The parameter passed to the `Use` method must be an async delegate.
-This async delegate can receive as paramter (order or paramteres does not matter):
+This async delegate can receive as parameter (order of parameters does not matter):
 - Any Dependency registered in the `IServiceCollection` at app startup
     - For Scoped dependencies: a new scope is created for every message that is received
 - A parameter with the `Prop` Attribute